about the project

-In 2017, the Parks Department, with the support of the Friends of Radipole Park and Gardens submitted an application to the Heritage Lottery Fund for initial funding to draw up plans to renovate and improve Radipole Park and Gardens.
-Initial lottery funding of £78,000 was granted to prepare further, more detailed plans for a Stage 2 Application.
-A Parks Development Officer and a Project Manager were appointed to work alongside the Friends of Radipole Park to find out what people value about Radipole Park, how they currently engage with the park and what improvements and additions they would like to see.
+In 2017, Weymouth Town Council’s Parks Department, with the support of the Friends of Radipole Park and Gardens, applied to the Heritage Lottery Fund for funding to draw up plans to renovate and improve Radipole Park and Gardens.
+The application was successful and £78,000 was granted to prepare further, more detailed plans for a Stage 2 application.
+A Parks Development Officer and a Project Manager worked alongside the Friends of Radipole Park to find out what people valued about Radipole Park, how they engaged with it and what improvements and additions they wanted to see.

-In 2020, National Lottery Heritage Fund awarded funding of just over a million pounds for these design proposals to be carried out!
+The application was successful and, in 2020, the National Lottery Heritage Fund awarded funding of just over a million pounds for the proposals to be carried out.

-The project aims to encourage more people to use the facilities and reconnect with wildlife and nature through an exciting and engaging activity programme.
-There will also be plenty of opportunities for people to get involved through a variety of different volunteer and training placements.
+The project aims to encourage more people to use the facilities and to reconnect with wildlife and nature through an exciting and engaging activity programme.
+There will also be plenty of opportunities for people to get involved through volunteering.

 the sensory garden

-For the last three years we have been busy fund-raising towards our sensory garden that will be created next to where the new cafe will be built.
+For the last three years the Friends have been busy raising funds for a new sensory garden.
+The garden will be located next to the new refreshment kiosk.